Lojasiewicz inequalities for almost harmonic maps near simple bubble trees: Introduction

 \begin{cor} Let $(N,g_N)$ be a closed analytic manifold of any dimension and let $(\Si,g)$ be a closed surface of positive genus.
 Then the energy spectrum of harmonic maps from $(\Si,g)$ to $N$ below the level \beq E^*:= \min( 2E_{S^2}, E_{(\Si,g)}+E_{S^2}, E_{S^2}^*)\eeq is discrete, where \beqa E_{(\Si,g)}&:=\inf\{E(u): u:(\Si,g)\to N \text { harmonic, non-constant}\}\\ E_{S^2}^*&:=\inf\{E(\om): \om:S^2\to N \text{ branched, harmonic, non-constant}\}. \eeqa

 \end{cor}

 To state our results on harmonic map flow, we first recall that the work of Struwe \cite{Struwe1985} establishes the existence of a global weak solution of \eqref{eq:HMF} which has non-increasing energy and which is smooth away from finitely many times at which bubbling occurs.
 While solutions of this flow always subconverge along a sequence of times $t_j\to \infty$ either to a harmonic map or to a bubble tree of harmonic maps, Topping \cite{Topping1997} showed that one cannot expect that the whole flow converges as $t\to \infty$ for general smooth target manifolds.
 Conversely it is conjectured that for analytic targets the flow must indeed converge.
-If no bubbling occurs at infinite time this already follows from the work of Simon \cite{Simon} while for maps from $S^2$ to $S^2$ the \Loj inequalities of Topping \cite{Topping-quantisation} allowed him to prove exponential convergence of all solutions of the flow which subconverge to a generic bubble tree along some $t_j\to \infty$.
+If no bubbling occurs at infinite time this already follows from the work of Simon \cite{Simon}, while for maps from $S^2$ to $S^2$ the \Loj inequalities of Topping \cite{Topping-quantisation} and Waldron \cite{Waldron} yield convergence results for the flow.

 We can now establish convergence of harmonic map flow into any analytic target manifold $(N,g_N)$ provided the initial energy is below the above mentioned energy threshold.
 We stress that this constraint on the energy does allow for bubbling, though restricts the potential limiting configurations to the simple bubble trees considered in Theorem \ref{thm:bubbling-version}.